Installation#

 Intensity measurement options#

-``signal_intensity_channel`` (integer) Channel used by the Compute Fluorescence Intensity button.
-You can change this to generate plots/CSVs for different channels, but you must restart Napari each time for the change to take effect.
+``signal_intensity_channel`` (integer) Specifies which image channel is used by the Compute Fluorescence Intensity function.
+You can modify this value to generate plots and CSV files for different fluorescence channels, but you must restart Napari after each change for it to take effect.

 ``subtract_background`` (boolean; default ``false``) When